Extreme weight fluctuations explained: 3 key reasons your weight goes up & down

 Sometimes, weight gain has nothing to do with calories or exercise.
 From thyroid problems to insulin imbalances, there are plenty of weight-affecting culprits within the body.
 But sometimes it’s the less obvious hormones causing fluctuation on the scale.
 Higher levels of estrogen can make your weight shoot up by placing strain on the cells that produce insulin and manage blood sugar.
 Another culprit is leptin, otherwise known as the “fat hormone”.
 This handy hormone is released from your fat cells to tell your brain you’re full, but when we eat too much fructose (a type of sugar found in fruit and processed food), your body turns the sugar into fat and leptin levels increase.
 More leptin in the body means your brain will become resistant to the signal that you’re full.

 From work life to relationship troubles, we’ve all experience stress at some time in our lives.
 Cortisol, the stress hormone, is the enemy when it comes to weight gain.
 When it rises, it encourages blood sugar to convert into fat for long-term storage and an increase in weight.
 This goes back to the caveman days, when our ancestors biological mechanisms enabled them to handle stressful famines of the time.
-Even if you don’t feel hugely stressed, you might be releasing more cortisol than you think - read our stress guide stress guide for more tips and relaxation techniques.
+Even if you don’t feel hugely stressed, you might be releasing more cortisol than you think - read how strength training can help you reduce stress.